noir-protocol/clairvoyance/cv-daemon/README.md

 ### Control Task
 Loop Polling tasks are controlled via JSON-RPC.
-There are a total of 3 methods, which are `start_sync`, `stop_sync` and `get_sync`. `get_sync` is the method that can check the status of task, and the rest are methods that control the state of the task.
+There are a total of 3 methods, which are `start_sync`, `stop_sync` and `get_sync`.
+`get_sync` is the method that can check the status of task, and the rest are methods that control the state of the task.
 `start_sync` restarts a task that is stopped or a task that is in an error state.
 `stop_sync` stops the running task.
-The above three methods to control the task state all require a task as params.
 ```json
 {
     "jsonrpc": "2.0",